Question Frequently Asked by Expectant Mothers Considering Adoption

 How much will my child know about me?

 Regardless of the type of adoption plan you create, you will be asked to provide social and medical history for your child.
-If you have an open adoption, you will be able to maintain a relationship with the adoptive family and provide ongoing information.
+If you have an open adoption, you will be able to maintain a relationship with the family and provide ongoing information.
+In an open adoption, you may arrange to have visits so that the child will know you.

 If I choose adoption, when is my decision final?

 You do not sign the final adoption papers until after your baby is born.
-In Illinois, the baby must be at least 72 hours old.
+In Illinois, the baby must be at least 72 hours old before you can sign the final surrender.
 In Indiana, a birth mother may sign the final paperwork before she leaves the hospital (usually on day two).
-It’s a good idea to think about your plans and choose a family in your second or third trimester.
+It’s a good idea to explore your options and choose a family in your second or third trimester.
 However, you are free to contact our agency for assistance at any time during your pregnancy or following the birth.

 At the Adoption Center for Family Building, we won’t pressure you to make a decision.
-However, once you decide to move forward with an adoption, and have signed the legal documents, your decision is final.
+However, once you decide to move forward with an adoption, and have signed the legal paperwork your decision is final.
 The adoptive parents will go to court and your baby will legally become a member of their family.
-This decision affects many people and we’re here to help you after placement, too.
+Making the right decision is very important and will affect many people, so we are here to help you before and after the adoptive placement.

 What if I don’t live in Illinois or Indiana?